Battle of Wuchang: Aftermath

 After hearing of a large Qing army to the north, the Taiping forces decided not to march directly towards Beijing, and instead headed east along the Yangtze River towards Nanjing, where they hoped to use as a launching pad for future campaigns in North China.
 This decision has been criticized as "one of the greatest strategic errors in the history of the movement".

-Wuchang becomes one of the first major cities where Taiping social policies are implemented.
+Wuchang became one of the first major cities where Taiping social policies are implemented.

-On October 14, 1854 Xiang Army led by Zeng Guofan recapture Wuchang and Hanyang for the Qing.
-Then on April 3, 1855 the Taiping Western Expedition captured the area again.
-Finally Qing permanently regained control of the area on December 19, 1856.
+On October 14, 1854, the Xiang Army led by Zeng Guofan recaptured Wuchang and Hanyang for the Qing.
+Then on April 3, 1855, the Taiping Western Expedition captured the area again.
+Finally, the Qing permanently regained control of the area on December 19, 1856.